Definition of Petit Theft

 Proof Used at Trial

 For the charge of theft or retail theft, the prosecution will use a variety of tools to prove its case.
-They may rely on the testimony of a Jacksonville loss prevention officer, video surveillance (video tape), written statements of the accused, admissions of the accused, testimony of other customers who witnessed the incident, receipts and other business records, testimony of co-defendants, and introduction of the items taken or photographs of the items taken.
+They may rely on the testimony of loss prevention officers, video surveillance, written statements of the accused, admissions of the accused, testimony of other customers who witnessed the incident, receipts and other business records, testimony of co-defendants, and introduction of the items taken or photographs of the items taken.

 Petit Theft Defenses